Musculoskeletal Ultrasound PG (10165.1)

 Referencing should be in accordance with the APA Style Guidelines (American Psychology Association).
 Information to support APA style referencing is available on the UC library website at http://canberra.libguides.com/c.php?g=599301&p=4148716.

 Students must obtain an aggregate result from the numerically marked assessment items of greater or equal to 50% to pass this subject.
-In addition students must also obtain a level of a least ‘advanced beginner' in the Supervisor's Clinical Assessment.
+In addition, students must also obtain a level of a least ‘advanced beginner' in the Supervisor's Clinical Skills Assessment in performing a shoulder ultrasound.

 Required IT skills